-Speaking of furniture of all kinds, log houses or on wooden structure, wooden table tops and epoxy resin, floors, doors, windows and so on, I forgot about one of the oldest uses of wood, that of firewood.
-Until recently, burning wood in stoves, ovens or under firewood was the norm.
-My grandmother on my father's side never cooked anything but wood fire.
-Although most of the village had switched to cooking on the stove, Grandfather did not like the taste of food cooked this way.
-So Grandma used to cook her food on the pyrostat in front of the stove over a wood fire.
+Speaking of furniture of all kinds, houses in bușteni or on wooden structure, wooden table tops and epoxy resin, floors, floors, doors, windows and so on and so forth, we have forgotten one of the oldest uses of wood, that of firewood.
+Until a while ago, burning wood in stoves, in ovens or under pyrotechnics was the norm.
+My grandmother on my father's side of the family never cooked with anything other than wood.
+Although most people in the village had switched to cooking on the stove, grandfather didn't like the taste of food cooked that way.
+So grandmother cooked the food on a pyrostove in front of the stove over a wood fire.
 The taste was really unique.
-The great joy for us grandchildren was to rummage through the pots.
-When we had finished eating, we were all dirty with soot from the tuciuri, but what did it matter!?
+Our great joy, the grandchildren's great joy, was to go through the pots.
+By the time we finished eating, we were all dirty with soot from the pots, but who cares!

-Let's get back to the combustible properties of wood.
+Back to the combustible properties of wood.
 Do all species burn the same?
-If wood is so different from species to species and even within the same tree, is the heat the same regardless of which wood is burned?
-Why does the fire sometimes burn slowly and smoke a lot?
-At what temperature does firewood ignite?
-How do I get wood burning efficiently?
-I'm sure many of you have asked these questions and many more, as I have.
-I think there are much better ways to use wood than as firewood, but I still appreciate pizza made in a wood-fired oven and a fire crackling in the stove on a winter's day 🙂 .
+If the wood is so different from species to species and even within the same tree, is the heat the same regardless of which wood is burning?
+Why does the fire sometimes take a long time to start and smoke comes out?
+At what temperature does the firewood ignite?
+How do I burn wood efficiently?
+I'm sure many of you have asked yourself these questions and many more, as have I. I think there are much better ways to use wood than as firewood, but I still appreciate pizza made in a wood-burning oven and a fire crackling in the stove on a winter's day 🙂 .

 What is the Calorific Value of Wood?

 When wood burns, it produces energy.
-We feel this energy as heat release.
-The amount of heat that wood gives off when it burns is its calorific value.
-Calorific value is the amount of heat given off when burning 1 kg of firewood.
+We feel this energy as the release of heat.
+The amount of heat that wood gives off through combustion is its calorific value.
+Calorific value is the amount of heat released when burning 1 kg of firewood.
 It is measured in kcal/kg, kJ/kg or kWh/kg, with different values depending on the unit of measurement.
-The heating value determines how efficiently different types of wood can heat the space.
+Calorific value determines how efficiently different types of wood can heat the desired space.

 The calorific value is dependent on the moisture content of the wood and is inversely proportional to it.
-That is, it is lower the higher the moisture content of the wood.
-Freshly cut green wood gives off less heat than well-dried wood.
-The maximum heating value is determined at moisture content 0% (absolute heating value).
-As it is almost impossible to obtain such a moisture content under normal firewood storage conditions, the moisture content referred to is 15%, which is naturally determined by the wood when drying in the ambient environment.
+That is, the higher the moisture content of the wood, the lower it is.
+Green, freshly cut wood gives off less heat than well-dried wood.
+The maximum calorific value is determined at moisture content 0% (absolute calorific value).
+As it is almost impossible to achieve this moisture content under normal firewood storage conditions, the moisture content referred to is 15%, which is naturally set by the wood when dried in the environment.
 It is recommended, however, that the wood be kept indoors near the stove or fireplace for at least 24 hours before being placed on the fire.
 The humidity will decrease during this time and the wood will burn better and more efficiently.

 Calorific value - influenced by wood species and internal wood structure